jtkDvlp/re-frame-async-coeffects/README.md

 * register async coeffects
 * inject one or more async coeffects to events
   * multiple async coeffects will be synced for event calls (concurrent processing)
+  * supports error handling via error dispatch vector (can also be set globally)
 * convert effects like [http-fx](https://github.com/day8/re-frame-http-fx) to async coeffect

 ## Motivation